-If you are located in a house and it is possible to exit safely, follow these steps:
+If it is impossible to remove yourself from the threat, follow these steps:

 - ✓ Exit the house as quickly as possible and away from the immediate path of danger. - ✓ Notify anyone you may encounter to exit immediately. - ✓ While exiting, do not run in a straight line.
-If possible, use walls, furniture or other objects to block you from the armed subject. - ✓ Once outside, use trees, vehicles, or other objects to block you from view. - ✓ When you are away from the immediate area of danger, summon help in any way possible and warn others. - ✓ If communication is possible, 911 provides specific information on your location, the number of armed subjects, and names of persons who may be involved and persons with injuries. - ✓ Take protective cover.
+If possible, use walls, furniture or other objects to block you from the armed subject. - ✓ Once outside, use trees, vehicles, or other objects to block you from view. - ✓ When you are away from the immediate area of danger, summon help in any way possible and warn others. - ✓ If communication is possible, 911 provides specific information on your location, the number of armed subjects, and names of people who may be involved and/or persons with injuries. - ✓ Take protective cover.
 Stay there until assistance arrives.

-If you are located in a house and exiting the house is not possible, the following actions are recommended:
+If you are located in an area of the house where exiting the house is not possible, the following actions are recommended:

-- \checkmark Go to the nearest room.
+- ✓ Go to the nearest room.
 Do not stay in an open hallway. - ✓ Do not sound the fire alarm as this may signal occupants to evacuate the house and thereby be put in harm's way. - ✓ Close and lock the door. - ✓ Turn off the lights. - ✓ Barricade yourself in the room with furniture or anything else to secure the door - ✓ Seek protective cover.
 Stay low to the floor. - ✓ Stay away from windows. - ✓ Keep quiet and act as if no one is in the room. - ✓ Do not answer the door. - ✓ If communication is possible, call 911, providing specific information on your location, the number of armed subjects, and names of persons who may be involved and persons with injuries. - ✓ Silence your cell phone to avoid detection in the event of a call. - ✓ Wait for the police to assist you outside the house.